miso-lims/miso-lims/docs/user_manual/type_data.md

 Most instrument models may be run with different sequencing container models.
 Some sequencing container models may also be used by multiple instrument models.
 A sequencing container must specify its model, and this is used to determine which runs the container can be attached to.

-Modifications to sequencing container models can only be made via direct access to the MISO database.
-As such, they must be performed by a MISO adminstrator.
+MISO administrators can add, edit, and delete sequencing container models using the standard interface.
+After creating a new container model, it can be linked to instrument models from the Edit Instrument Model page.
+A container model can only be deleted if it has not been used by any existing sequencing containers.
+Alternately, container models no longer in use can be archived.

 {% include userman-toplink.md %}